 - A compass to help with maintaining direction

-This survival kit from A2S Protection is genuinely the cream of the crop when it comes to survival bracelets.
-This is not your average survival bracelet, but you wouldn’t be able to tell based on its amazingly low price.
+This survival kit from A2S Protection is genuinely the cream of the crop regarding survival bracelets.
+This is not your average survival bracelet, but you wouldn’t be able to tell based on its meager price.
 Nonetheless, with over 200+ positive reviews, would you second-guess this model?

 This must-have survival bracelet has a whopping eight features jam-packed into one outstanding bracelet, which include: